aoaaceai/CompAssistant/README.md

     | 3x3x3 With Feet | **FEET IS NO LONGER AN EVENT :(**|
     | Clock | *I ran out of alias ideas* |

-    all the aliases are case neutral.
+    All the aliases are case insensitive.

 5. In *general.csv*, you can decide whether a competitor will become a judge or not.
 Since only the non-newbies will be the judges, comp organizers and delegates can be viewed as a newbie.
 Just set their *newbie* value to 1.
 Also, if a newbie is familliar with the regulations and willing to be a judge, set their *newbie* value to nothing.
 6. Run [main.py](./main.py), and paste the comp name if it asks to.